What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 - Cockburn has been recognised as a Waterwise Gold Council by the Western Australian Water Corporation.

 - The City hosts a Sustainability Internship every semester to provide opportunities for local university students.

-- The annual Sustainable Living Event series offers over 100 workshops and events each year to inspire, educate and empower our community including guided indigenous walks, inspired infill masterclasses, sustainable business workshops and the Get Wild About Wetlands school holiday program.
+- The annual Sustainable Living Event series offers over 100 workshops and events each year to inspire, educate and empower our community including guided indigenous walks, sustainable business workshops and the Get Wild About Wetlands school holiday program.

 - Increasing our renewable energy target and transitioning towards locally-produced electricity from renewable resources in all major facilities.

 - Allocating three per cent of the budget for all new Council buildings (over $1 million in value) towards innovative Environmentally Sustainable Design.